Jean-Baptiste-Lasselle/the-traefik-experiment/counter-measure-1/README.md

 As simple as DO-RE-MI, remember?

 Not to mention, I have learned pure Mathematics in France, very young, and in a very special context.
-But I learned everything I know about Computer science, thanks to those 323 countries (comprared to Math courses I attended very young, French Computer Sciences teaching was very boring, and it's always funny to see those same French IT guys faces when they find out that I learned all they know, plus much more, while they spent their lives saying they don't understand  th e math I do, and anyway those math are worthless in real life to society.
+But I learned everything I know about computer sciences, thanks to those 323 countries.
+Compared to Mathematics courses I attended very young, French Computer Sciences teaching was very boring, and it's always fun to see those French IT guys faces, when they find out that I learned all they know, plus much more, while they spent their lives saying they don't understand the math I do, and anyway those math are worthless in real life to society.
 Too bad, Now I learned what you know, plus much more, and you still will never learn what I know.
 So See u back in France.

+As a ground example, I leearned everything about PXE booting, out of a 6 hours youtube video from an Indian man.
+The sound was so low quality, I had to first spend 3 days transcripting every single word he said, pausing the video every 2 minutes, eventually rewinding it back.
+But that was not enoguh, I had to cross-check all what I thought I had understood in English, with a series of scrennshots of all displayed files in a 6 hours video.
+Then I started to understand redhat's docuementation, could setup some tests, and go fruther with much more Linux knowledge.
+I ended up understanding jumping to studying what is U-boot, GRUB, LILO, and the conept of a bootloader.

+Believe it or not, derypting a secret from a dark Indian video, is much more exicting than expected: I learned that I love being there, where almost no one can help you, and you have to invoke the power of Human Mind, pour [l'honneur de l'esprit humain](https://unspod.unice.fr/video/4799-ja-dieudonne-pour-lhonneur-de-lesprit-humain-les-mathematiques-aujourdhui-apostrophe/).